-An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a current OMB control number.
-The current OMB control number for information collected through this application process is 0915-0140 and expires on 05/31/2021.
-Public reporting burden for this collection is estimated to average 4 hours per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to: HRSA Reports Clearance Office, 5600 Fishers Lane, Room 14N39, Rockville, Maryland 20857.
+The purpose of this information collection is to obtain information through the Nurse Corps Loan Repayment Program (Nurse Corps LRP), which is used to assess applicant's eligibility and qualifications for the Nurse Corps LRP.
+An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
+The OMB control number for this information collection is 0915-0140 and it is valid until 3/31/2023.
+This information collection is required to obtain or retain a benefit (Section 846 of the Public Health Service Act, as amended (42 U.S.C.
+297n).
+Public reporting burden for this collection of information is estimated to average 0.7 hours per response, including the time for reviewing instructions, searching existing data sources, and completing and reviewing the collection of information.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to HRSA Reports Clearance Officer, 5600 Fishers Lane, Room 14N136B, Rockville, Maryland, 20857 or paperwork@hrsa.gov.